ArtifexSoftware/mupdf.js/README.md

 ## Code Examples

 Check out the [example projects](https://github.com/ArtifexSoftware/mupdf.js/tree/master/examples) to help you get started.
-The examples include a simple PDF Viewer that runs mupdf in the browser, several command line scripts, and more!
+The examples include a simple PDF Viewer that runs MuPDF in the browser, several command line scripts, and more!

 ## Getting Started with Local Development